Ronald Coleman (basketball): Coaching career

 In 2005, Coleman returned to the United States and began his career in coaching with Chicago-based AAU basketball Mac Irvin Fire.
 Coleman served as head coach for the program until 2011 and led his team to top-three overall finishes at the Nike Elite Youth Basketball League in 2009 and 2010.
 During this time, Coleman also served in coaching roles at two schools in the Chicago Public League Coleman was head coach for Benjamin E. Mays Academy for one season, leading his team to a perfect 35–0 record and the District 299 City Championship.
 From 2007–2011 he served as the associate head coach for Whitney Young, and helped guide them to a Class 4A state title in 2009.

 In 2011 Coleman made the transition to college coaching after accepting an assistant coach position on Tim Miles staff at Colorado State.
 The following season, Coleman followed Miles to Nebraska to serve as the director of player development, but left prior to the start of the 2012–13 season to accept an assistant coach position on Geno Ford's staff at Bradley.
 After three seasons at Bradley, Coleman moved back to Chicago to accept an assistant coach position under Steve McClain at the University of Illinois at Chicago.

-In 2017, Coleman was then hired on to Brad Underwood's staff as an assistant coach at Illinois but he left the school in 2021 to coach at the University of Kentucky as an assistant coach under head coach John Calipari.
+In 2017, Coleman was then hired on to Brad Underwood's staff as an assistant coach at Illinois.
+Four years later he left the school in 2021 to coach at the University of Kentucky as an assistant coach under head coach John Calipari.
+Coleman followed Calipari to Arkansas, where he was given the position of Associate Head Coach.